Curaçao: Prostitution

 Prostitution in Curaçao is legal only for foreign women who get a temporary permit to work in the large open-air brothel called "Le Mirage" or "Campo Alegre".
 Using prostitution services is legal for men (locals included).
 The brothel has operated near the airport since the 1940s.
 Curaçao monitors, contains and regulates the industry.
 The government states that the workers in these establishments are thereby given a safe environment and access to medical practitioners.
 However this approach does exclude local women (or men) to legally make a living from prostitution and does lead to loss of local income, as the foreign prostitutes send or take most of their earnings home.

+Developments of Campo Alegre (2020–2024)

+Since its closure in 2020 after 71 years of operation, Campo Alegre, Curaçao's largest open-air brothel, has been at the center of significant developments.
+Following the closure, a government-appointed working group proposed three scenarios for the site: transforming it into a regulated prostitution area, repurposing it for commercial use, or converting it into a residential area.

+In 2023, the property was put up for auction, attracting various potential buyers.
+In a significant move, the Curaçao government purchased the Campo Alegre property, aiming to have more control over its future use.

+The current ruling political party, Movement for the Future of Curaçao (MFK), had made an election promise to reopen Campo Alegre as a regulated prostitution center.
+This promise aligns with the recommendations of the working group and reflects the party's stance on creating a controlled environment for sex work.

+As of 2024, the government is evaluating scenarios to ensure that the chosen path will benefit the local economy and social landscape.

 The U.S. State Department has cited anecdotal evidence claiming that, "Curaçao...[is a] destination island... for women trafficked for the sex trade from Peru, Brazil, Colombia, the Dominican Republic, and Haiti, according to local observers.
 At least 500 foreign women reportedly are in prostitution throughout the five islands of the Antilles, some of whom have been trafficked."
 The US Department of State has said that the government of Curaçao frequently underestimates the extent of human trafficking problems.

 Demographics

-Owing to the island's history of colonial times, the majority of the Curaçaoans are of African, or partial African descent.
-There are also many people of Dutch, French, Latin American, South Asian, East Asian, and Levantine descent.
+Owing to the island's colonial past, the majority of Curaçao's population is of full or partial African descent.
+There are also minorities of Dutch, Portuguese, Jewish, Latin American, South Asian, East Asian and Lebanese descent.

+Portuguese laborers, namely from Madeira, migrated to Curaçao to work in the island's oil and agricultural industries in the 20th century.

+According to 2022 data from the CIA, Curacao has a total of only 92 men for every 100 women.